-In order for the Issuer to maintain its qualification as a REIT, not more than 50% in value of its outstanding capital stock may (after taking into account options to acquire capital stock) be owned, directly or indirectly, by five or fewer individuals (as defined in the Code to include certain entities).
-The Issuer's Articles of Amendment and Restatement, as amended by the articles supplementary filed with the Maryland State Department of Assessments and Taxation on May 30, 1995 (collectively, the "Articles") restrict ownership of more than 5% (the "Ownership Limit") of the capital stock by any single stockholder (with limited exceptions for certain Participants (and their respective families and affiliated entities), including all four Principals).
-In addition to preserving the Issuer's status as a REIT, the Ownership Limit may (i) have the effect of precluding an acquisition of control of the Issuer without the approval of the Board of Directors even if a change in control were in the interest of stockholders and (ii) limit the opportunity for stockholders to receive a premium for their Common Stock that might otherwise exist if an investor were attempting to assemble a block of Common Stock in excess of the Ownership Limit or otherwise effect a change in control of the Issuer.
+In order for the Issuer to maintain its qualification as a REIT, not more than 50% in value of its outstanding stock may (after taking into account options to acquire stock) be owned, directly or indirectly, by five or fewer individuals (as defined in the Code to include certain entities).
+The Issuer's charter (the "Charter") restricts ownership of more than 5% (the "Ownership Limit") of the number or value of the outstanding shares of stock by any single stockholder (with limited exceptions for certain Participants (and their respective families and affiliated entities), including all four Principals).
+In addition to preserving the Issuer's status as a REIT, the Ownership Limit may (i) have the effect of delaying, deferring or preventing a change in control or other transaction of the Issuer without the approval of the Board of Directors even if a change in control were in the interest of stockholders and (ii) limit the opportunity for stockholders to receive a premium for their Common Stock that might otherwise exist if an investor were attempting to assemble a block of Common Stock in excess of the Ownership Limit or otherwise effect a change in control of the Issuer.
 The Board of Directors, in its sole discretion, may waive or (subject to certain limitations) modify the Ownership Limit with respect to other stockholders if it is satisfied that ownership in excess of this limit will not jeopardize the Issuer's status as a REIT.
-See "Description of Common Stock -- Restrictions on Transfer" for additional information regarding the Ownership Limit.
+See "Description of Common Stock--Restrictions on Transfer" for additional information regarding the Ownership Limit.

-Certain other provisions of the Issuer's Articles and bylaws may have the effect of discouraging a third party from making an acquisition proposal for the Issuer and may thereby inhibit a change in control of the Issuer that some, or a majority, of the holders of Common Stock might believe to be in their best interest or that could give the stockholders the opportunity to realize a premium over the then-prevailing market prices.
+Certain other provisions of the Issuer's Charter and Bylaws may have the effect of delaying, deferring or preventing a third party from making an acquisition proposal for the Issuer and may thereby inhibit a change in control of the Issuer that some, or a majority, of the holders of Common Stock might believe to be in their best interest or that could give the stockholders the opportunity to realize a premium over the then-prevailing market prices.
 The provisions include a staggered board of directors, advance notice requirements for stockholder nominations of directors and stockholder proposals, the authority of the directors to consider a variety of factors (other than maximizing stockholder value) with respect to a proposed business combination or other transaction, the authority of the directors to issue one or more series of preferred stock and the authority to create and issue rights entitling the holders thereof to purchase from the Company shares of stock or other securities or property.